 Here, the wafer is heated to around 200C in the presence of Hexamethyldisilazane (HMDS) vapor forming a surface monolayer on the wafer that further increases resist adhesion.
 HMDS can also be spin coated but this often yields a far too thick layer and can lead to incomplete photoresist development.

 Instead of a standard HF etch, a buffered oxide etch of NH4F (Ammonium Fluoride) in HF can be used to control the etch rate and photoresist lifting.
-I use approximately 2-3g of 100% NH4F per 50mL of HF and etch time for 6000Å SiO2 is 20min at 20C.
+I use approximately 20-30g of 100% NH4F per 50mL of HF (stock whink rust remover) and etch time for 6000Å SiO2 is 20min at 20C.
+A couple drops of Triton X-100 nonionic surfactant may be added to the BOE to improve etch uniformity, wetting, and ensure consistency through a thicker resist.
+A good BOE recipe can be found here but assumes industrial-strength HF.